LennyLukach/expect-miracles-superhero-comic/README.md

 * Lets users upload a selfie
 * Collects a few optional details (name, accessories)
 * Generates a personalized superhero image
-* Returns a comic‑style portrait in seconds
+* Returns a comic style portrait in seconds
 * Works smoothly on mobile and desktop
 * Stores and serves images from the cloud